MatthewZadrozny/excel/README.md

 # Spreadsheets

-## Utilities to convert .ods files to sqlite3 databases & html tables
+## Utilities to convert .ods files to .txt, html tables, pandas DataFrame, and sqlite3

 Can be imported or used on the command line, with optional arguments to specify sheets.

-To convert an ods spreadsheet comprised of sheets A, B, C, and D to a SQLite3 database with only sheets A, B, C run:

-`$ python convert.py EXAMPLE.ods A B C`

-To convert the first sheet in an ods spreadsheet to an html table (sortable with sortable.js), run:
+To convert an sheet A of an ods spreadsheet comprised of sheets A, B, C to an html table (sortable with sortable.js), command bash like so:

-`$ python convert.py EXAMPLE.ods`
+`$ python convert.py EXAMPLE.ods html A`

 ### Dependencies